Sakil786/Unleashing-the-Power-of-Sentence-Transformers-Revolutionising-Semantic-Search-and-SentenceSimilarity/README.md

 * Learn the various loss functions and how to apply them to the dataset.
 # Various forms of dataset for training Sentence Transformers model

+* Scenario 1:
+*
-* Scenario 1:The example includes two sentences with a label indicating how similar they are.
-The label may be a float or an integer.
+The example includes two sentences with a label indicating how similar they are.
+The label may be a float or an integer.You can use  **ContrastiveLoss or SoftmaxLoss** if the label format is integer and **CosineSimilarityLoss** if the label format is float.